integratedfordevelopers/integrated-behat-extensions/README.md

 ### Install using composer ###

     $ php composer.phar require integrated/integrated/integrated-behat-extensions:master

+### Configuration ###
+The extensions require a autoload path to be defined in the configuration of Behat.

+    // behat.yml
+    default:
+        ...
+        autoload:
+            "" : %paths.base%/features/bootstrap
+            "Integrated\\Behat" : %paths.base%/vendor/integrated/behat-extensions/src
+    ...

 ## Using Extensions ##
 All extensions that enhance your FeatureContext class are in the Extension folder of the project.